You don’t need to leave your house. Sell art online.

 4. Update your inventory often and remind your customers that you exist.

-I try to add new items to my shop once a week.
+I try to add new items to my shop once a week to remind people that yes, I sell my art online and you can buy it.
 This is recommended on platforms like Etsy to increase your odds of showing up in search results.
 Always keep in mind that people have short attention spans.
-If you update your inventory and only tell your following once a month, their attention is going to be tuned into the 4,000+ other ads they see each day.
+If you update your inventory and only tell your followers once a month, their attention is going to be tuned into the 4,000+ other ads they see each day.
 You have to stay relevant and consistently put your work out there.

 You can do this in subtle ways just by posting engaging content every day on social media.
 I post 1 to 3 times a day on Instagram and do hard sales pitches a couple of times a week.
 My cycle is: Create new work–>post process videos–>upload new items in my store–> post hard sales pitch to click on my shopping links–> create new work–> and repeat.